Sipson Lease Extension - Free Consultation

 Decision in Hillingdon

-An example of a Freehold Enfranchisement decision for a Sipson flat is 164 Nestles Avenue in October 2013.
-The tribunal agreed with the proposed price of £20,158 for the freehold and determined that that sum is the amount to be paid into court This case related to 2 flats.
-The unexpired term was 69 years.
+An example of a Freehold Enfranchisement decision for a Sipson property is 164 Nestles Avenue in October 2013.
+The tribunal agreed with the proposed price of £20,158 for the freehold and determined that that sum is the amount to be paid into court This case was in relation to 2 flats.
+The unexpired term as at the valuation date was 69 years.